camilla-eldridge/Antigenic-annotation-pipeline/README.md

  * `multif_to_singlef.py`
  * `Ag_plot.R`

-All scripts mentioned above and the following programs need to be made available to $PATH.
+All scripts mentioned above and the following programs need to be made available to $PATH:
  * `Exonerate` (tested with v2.4.0).
  * `Transeq` (from emboss v6.6.0.0)
  * `cowsay` (v3.03, just for fun)